The 6th NAME User Workshop

 If you would like to give a presentation (oral or poster) please submit a short (max 1 page) abstract in Word format to firstname.lastname@example.org.
 Oral presentations will be approximately 15 minutes in duration.
 There will also be a dedicated poster session.
 Please indicate your preference.
 We also have the possibility to show a few EGU-PICO style presentations on an interactive touch screen (as part of the poster session).

-Even if you don’t want to present, this is still a great opportunity to catch up on what is happening with NAME, ask questions, discuss and build better links and collaborations.
+Whether you will be presenting work at the workshop or not, this is still a great opportunity to catch up on what is happening with NAME, ask questions, discuss and build better links and collaborations.

 If you are unable to attend in person there are still options for you to participate and contribute